Home/Conversion Calculators/Mil To Mm Conversion

 Mil To Mm Conversion

-The fundamental conversion factor is based on the international definition of the inch:
+The conversion is derived from the exact definition of an inch:

 Millimeters = Mils × 0.0254